zjnolen/PopGLen/docs/getting-started.md

 ```

 If you already have a Snakemake environment, you can use that instead.
 Snakemake
-versions >=8 are likely to work, but most testing is on 8.20.
-If you intend to
+versions 8 and 9 both work, but testing at publication was on 8.20.
+If you
-use a job queuing system with the pipeline, be sure to install the appropriate
+intend to use a job queuing system with the pipeline, be sure to install the
+appropriate
 [executor plugin](https://snakemake.github.io/snakemake-plugin-catalog/).
 Most
 of the testing has been with `snakemake-executor-plugin-slurm`, which can be
 installed in the environment you are running Snakemake from.